heshenghuan/linear_chain_crf/README.md

 As long as the format of given data is correct, this project can applied to solve some sequence labelling program like 'Chinese Word Segmentation', 'NER' and 'POS-tagging'.

-As a traditional linear-chain CRF, the feature template used in this project has been given in file [templates.py](./templates.py).
+As a traditional linear-chain CRF, the feature template used in this project has been given in a text file(default file: 'template').
 Of course, you can customize a feature template.

 ## Dependecies